What We Do

 Through the Animal Wellness Center, she could bring the same kind of healing, inner peace, and calm that she had experienced to other pet parents.

-Dr. T-na (pronounced “Tina”) Tran is the sole practitioner at The Family Vet and primary veterinarian at AWCOC.
+Dr. T-na (pronounced “Tina”) Tran is the primary veterinarian at AWCOC.
 Dr. Tran received her Doctor of Veterinary Medicine from the University of Wisconsin-Madison, Class of 1997.
 Before that, Dr. Tran studied animal science and agricultural development at California Polytechnic State University, Pomona.

 Barb & Lourdes remember with love the dogs that inspired them and led to the vision of AWCOC, Kona & Stella.